stephencweiss/stephencharlesweiss.com/content/blog/2019-09-25/reusing-css-with-styled-components.md

 ---
-title: 'Reusing CSS With Styled Components`
+title: 'Reusing CSS With Styled Components'
 date: '2019-09-25'
 category: ['programming']
-tags: ['css','styled-components']
+tags: ['css', 'styled-components']
 ---

 Styled components are really nice in compartmentalizing styling and keeping it close to the components that use it.